mui/material-ui/docs/src/pages/components/rating/rating.md

 # Rating

-<p class="description">Ratings provide insight regarding others’ opinions and experiences, and can allow the user to submit a rating of their own.</p>
+<p class="description">Ratings provide insight regarding others' opinions and experiences, and can allow the user to submit a rating of their own.</p>

 {{"component": "modules/components/ComponentLinkHeader.js"}}